Team

 • Hiroaki Odahara

-University of Tokyo Market Design Center Project Researcher
+Analyst, and The University of Tokyo Market Design Center Project Researcher

 Prof. Odahara's areas of expertise are market design, auction theory, and platform analysis.
 As a research manager at VisasQ Inc., he contributed to the reform and expansion of matching platform business.
 Since 2020, he has been working at the University of Tokyo Market Design Center (UTMD), where he manages various projects.
 He holds a master's degree in economics from the University of Tokyo.
 He was a recipient of the Ouchi Hyoue Award (best graduation thesis in the Department of Economics, the University of Tokyo).